martinescardo/HoTTEST-Summer-School/Agda/HITs/Exercises4.lagda.md

 loop) ∙ loop and loop.
 They should be different in the sense that one should cancel the !loop with the first loop, and one with the second loop.
 But these aren't really *really* different, in that there will be a path-between-paths-between-paths between the two!
-(Harder exercise that we haven't really prepared for: prove this!
-I'd recommend saving this until later though.)

 ```agda
 homotopy1 : (loop ∙ ! loop) ∙ loop ≡ loop